Practice Expectations for RN(NP)s

 In addition to the health-care services an RN provides, an RN(NP) can independently:

 RN(NP)s consult and collaborate with other health-care professionals when needed to ensure the overall health-care needs of clients are met.
-Find more information about standards and competencies for RN(NP)s here.
+Find more information about scope of practice for RN(NP)s here.

-You can use Nurse Check to verify the registration status and register of an RN.
+You can use Nurse Check to verify the status of an RN.
 This online verification system is updated in real time.